cap-js/docs/node.js/cds-reflect.md

 ### . operations() {.method}

-These properties / methods provide convenient and cached access to a model's definitions within a given namespace.
-If no namespace is specified, the model's declared namespace is used, if any.
+These properties / methods are convenient shortcuts to access an entity definition's declared key, association or composition elements.
+Their values are **iterable** objects which allow both, access by relative name as well as iterating through all definitions.
+For example, given a service definition like that:

 For example: